General information for Bespoke, Tailor-made and individual-itinerary bookings

 All airport transfers within Latin America are provided if you are travelling on any international flight arriving on the first day of the escorted tour or departing on the last day.
 We will try to offer seats on these flights to clients travelling on the published group tour dates.
 However this is not always possible and it may be necessary to make alternative flight arrangements for you, sometimes at extra cost.
 If you arrive/depart on different days, or on internal flights, we will charge you extra if you wish us to arrange transfers.

 The following is true as of June 2012.
 Visa information displayed in our Briefing Dossier relates to British passport holders and to stays of 30 days or less, and in all cases to clients whose personal or professional circumstances do not preclude their entry to a country, or their transit through it.
 Passengers intending to enter or transit the United States of America must have a valid, machine-readable passport and MUST complete the ESTA (Electronic Travel Authorisation System) form before departure, costing approximately £10.
 Please visit the following website: https://esta.cbp.dhs.gov (Beware, there are scam websites).
 Passengers who have not completed the form will be denied boarding.
 If you are not the holder of a full British passport, you may be required to apply for a visa.
+Please contact the relevant consulate for guidance.
 Your full passport must have at least 6 months’ passport validity remaining after the date of return travel.

 Over 70 (or not)